 In these letters, ASIC quotes text from the website of the accounting firm and highlights particular terms such as SMSF set up and assistance which may suggest the firm is carrying on a financial services business when they are not licensed to do so.

 The letter requests that the accounting firm provide ASIC with a written statement within 14 days outlining the details of SMSF-related services they provide clients.

 Where the accountant feels they don’t need to be licensed, the letter asks the firm to provide a basis for this view.

 “They suggest the accountant attach any legal advice they may have obtained to support this view,” Merit Wealth accountants services director David Moss, told SMSF Adviser.

 Alternatively, if the accountant believes they need to get licensed, the letter asks the accountant to outline the steps they are taking to achieve this.

 “The scary thing with this document is that it’s asking for a confirmation from the accountant in writing, if they believe they need to get licensed or not,” said Mr Moss.

-While ASIC has the ability to impose fines of thousands for dollars on firms that advertise services they aren’t legally able to provide, he said it’s unclear at this stage if ASIC will go down this path with accountants.
+While ASIC has the ability to impose fines of thousands of dollars on firms that advertise services they aren’t legally able to provide, he said it’s unclear at this stage if ASIC will go down this path with accountants.